Develop Your First BTCFi DApp in REE

 6. Implement required exchange methods

 An Exchange canister interacting with a framework like REE usually needs to implement a standard set of interface methods.
-The six required methods mentioned are: get_pool_list
+The five required methods mentioned are: get_pool_list

 , get_pool_info